DisStat/DisStat-npm/README.md

 const DisStat = require("disstat")

 /*
- * @param {string} apiKey - Your api key, found at the bot page
+ * @param {string} apiKey - Your api key, found in your dashboard on https://disstat.pages.dev/me
- * @param {string} bot - Your bot's user id OR a discord.js based bot client.
+ * @param {string|Discord.Client} bot - Your bot's user id OR a discord.js based bot client.
+ *
- * If a client is provided, the package will automatically post server and user count to DisStat.
+ * If a client is provided, the package will automatically post server and user count to DisStat ("autoposting").
  * Note that the client has to be ready, so if you're using a client there, put this into it's ready event.
  */
 const disstat = new DisStat("DS-apikey123", "685166801394335819")
 const disstat = new DisStat("DS-apikey123", client)

 /*
- * Gets data from your bot or someone else's (public) bot.
+ * Gets data from your bot or someone else public bot.
  * @param {string} botId? - The bot's id
  * @returns {Promise<Object>} - The bot's data
  */